Cloud

 Mathematics

-A child discovers the wonderful world of numbers-quantities that can built and manipulated physically as means to counting, but also to carrying out the four mathematical operations (decimal system).
+A child discovers the wonderful world of numbers.
+Quantities that can be built and manipulated physically as a means to counting, but also to carrying out the four mathematical operations (decimal system).
 Dr. Montessori had an astounding discovery-if the young children could count to ten, they were ready for an introduction to the decimal system!
 (Montessori Method, p.182) Dr. Montessori developed the golden beads, which represent the hierarchies of the decimal system from the “units to the thousands” or the later representation of these hierarchies with Stamp Games, Dot games, and Bead Frames and so on.

 Language